Randomization inference for stepped-wedge designs with noncompliance with application to a palliative care pragmatic trial: Introduction

-On the other hand, it is increasingly popular, particularly in the recent causal inference literature for cluster-randomized trials \citep{Wang2022,Kahan2024}, to take an estimand-aligned approach.
-In an estimand-aligned approach, the causal estimand of interest is specified a priori (separate from any statistical model), and estimation and inference is developed for that specific estimand.
-No modeling assumptions are required for validity, but models may be used to assist in the estimation and inference procedures.
-The estimand-aligned approach is attractive in that validity is not fully compromised when modeling assumptions are violated, and the estimand of interest remains interpretable even if the models are misspecified \citep{li2025model}.
-There is a growing body of work taking an estimand-aligned approach in stepped-wedge designs. \cite{Ji2017RandomizationInsurance} primarily consider the null of no effect or constant effects at the individual level, and developed a permutation test that remains valid under correlation model specification. \cite{zhang2025multiple} propose methods for testing lagged treatment effects. \cite{Chen2025} and \cite{Wang2024} explicitly define causal estimands of interest and develop estimation and inferential procedures specifically targeted to their estimands.
-Building on these works, \cite{fang2025model} and \cite{chen2025model} propose methods to incorporate more general estimators and/or estimands.
-Meanwhile, \cite{yang2024sensitivity} introduces methods for causal mediation in stepped-wedge designs.
-A prevailing theme in these works is the utilization of statistical models purely for statistical efficiency rather than validity, and due to randomization, the estimation and inference for the target estimands are often not compromised under (partial) model misspecification.
-Despite these recent developments, there has not yet been sufficient development on estimand-aligned methods for addressing individual-level noncompliance in stepped-wedge cluster-randomized trials.
+On the other hand, it is increasingly popular, particularly in the recent causal inference literature for cluster-randomized trials \citep{Kahan2024,li2025model}, to take an estimand-aligned approach.
+In an estimand-aligned approach, the causal estimand of interest is specified a priori, and estimation and inference are developed for that specific estimand.
+No modeling assumptions are required to define the causal estimands, but models may be used to assist in the estimation.
+There is a growing body of work taking an estimand-aligned, design-based approach to analyzing cluster-randomized experiments.
+In parallel cluster-randomized trials, \cite{Su2021Model-AssistedExperiments} study model-assisted estimators that use working regression models to improve efficiency without compromising design-based validity, and \cite{lu2023design} develop design-based theory under cluster rerandomization.
+A common thread in this literature is that models are leveraged solely for efficiency, with consistency and inference guaranteed by the randomization itself.
+Our work adopts this same model-assisted philosophy and extends it to the stepped-wedge cluster-randomized design under individual-level noncompliance, a setting arising from the \redaps trial that, to our knowledge, has not previously been addressed within the design-based framework.
+Several other causal inference methods have emerged under the stepped wedge designs but do not tackle noncompliance.
+For example, \citet{Ji2017RandomizationInsurance} primarily consider the null of no effect or constant effects at the individual level, and develop a permutation test that remains valid under correlation specification. \citet{zhang2025multiple} propose methods for testing lagged treatment effects. \citet{Chen2025} and \citet{Wang2024} define time-dependent causal estimands of interest and develop model-robust estimation procedures. \citet{fang2025model} further propose model-robust standardization methods to allow for more general working regression models.